datamol-io/graphium/docs/baseline.md

 |               | GINE      | **0.1856 ± 0.0005** | 0.6166 ± 0.0017 | 0.3892 ± 0.0035 | 0.1873 ± 0.0009 | 0.6347 ± 0.0048 | 0.4177 ± 0.0024 |

 Below is the loss on the training set.
 One can observe that the multi-task model always underfits the single-task, except on the two `L1000` datasets.

-This suggests that the gap on the test set is likely to shrink with increasing the number of parameters.
+This is not surprising as they contain two orders of magnitude more datapoints and pose a significant challenge for the relatively small models used in this analysis.
+This favors the \emph{Single dataset} setup (which uses a model of the same size) and we conjecture larger models to bridge this gap moving forward.

 |            |       | CE or BCE loss in single-task $\downarrow$ | CE or BCE loss in multi-task $\downarrow$ |
 |------------|-------|-----------------------------------------|-----------------------------------------|